 Basic Low-Code Development Platform Functionality

-Some no-code solutions also offer the same, or similar functionality.
+Some no-code solutions also offer similar functionalities.
 However, no-code solutions are, by their own admittance, exclusive to certain use-cases and built for a particular subset of users.
 For that reason, we aren’t including them in our discussion here.
-If you would like to learn more about no-code solutions and how they differ from low-code, you can read our blog on the topic.

 In truth, only a few low-code solutions can address the web, mobile, and core systems use-cases enterprises require.